prompto416/Scientific-Calculator-with-Python-TkinterUI/README.md

 # Scientific-Calculator-with-Python-TkinterUI
-simple scientific calculator with python and tkinter gui
+easy scientific calculator with python and tkinter gui